Kerfkore student project blog

 Early inspirations for Juno included products used by physical and occupational therapists designed for children with mobility issues, but they were too medical-looking which did not appeal to children and didn’t encourage free play.
 This is what led Jacqueline to develop Juno’s unique U-shaped design.
 Juno could be sat on and rocked, flipped upside down, climbed on top of, and crawled through.
 Combining multiple Junos could create endless combinations from obstacle courses to tunnels to imaginary situations like riding horses or a rocket ship.

 Once Jacqueline had developed her final concept, she began figuring out how she would build a prototype.
 Fortunately, one of her mentors is a frequent buyer of Kerfkore.
 They recommended using the flexible material for the shell to create a smooth and consistent curved surface.
-As a result, she reached out to Kerfkore, and we worked to find the best product (Kerfkore plywood core) for her project.
-We were so excited to be a part of the project, that we donated all of the Kerfkore materials she needed.
+As a result, she reached out to Kerfkore, and we worked to find the best product (Soflex, previously known as the namesake Kerfkore panel) for her project.
+We were so excited to be a part of the project, that we donated all of the Soflex materials she needed.

-Next, Jacqueline used a CNC router to create the framework on which the Kerfkore sheet would be attached.
+Next, Jacqueline used a CNC router to create the framework on which the Soflex sheet would be attached.
 This was also an opportunity to test out how her final product would move around and make final adjustments.
-To attach the Kerfkore, Jacqueline used a layer of wood glue with clamps to hold the parts in place and then a nail gun to secure it while the glue set.
-By using Kerfkore Jacqueline was able to create a tight, uniform outer shell that could be rocked back and forth smoothly without cracking.Juno student project
+To attach the Soflex, Jacqueline used a layer of wood glue with clamps to hold the parts in place and then a nail gun to secure it while the glue set.
+By using Soflex, Jacqueline was able to create a tight, uniform outer shell that could be rocked back and forth smoothly without cracking.Juno student project

 To make the seat more comfortable, she lined the inside of the chair with a yoga mat and to add traction and stability the outside was covered with a layer of cork.
 The cork was painted with an animal print to make it more engaging to children.